satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 garners a minimum rating over an appreciable amount of its content.

-In the top row, a reviewer (A) selects some text which opens negative and positive comment boxes, and (B) adds a negative comment which decrements the text rating.
+In the top row, a reviewer (A) selects some text which opens negative (red) and positive (blue) comment boxes, and (B) adds a negative comment and gives a low rating to the text (clicks a red box).
 A red or blue background indicates a cumulative negative or positive rating.
-After input from different reviewers, including comments and ratings about the text and ratings about the comments, (C) the positive ratings outweigh that of the initial negative comment, turning the text from red to blue.
+After input from different reviewers, another reviewer (C) selects the same block of text, adds another positive comment, and rates the text and some of the other comments.
+In this example, the positive ratings outweigh that of the initial negative comment, turning the text from red to blue.
 In (D), a reviewer selects the bottom-most positive comment and leaves a negative comment about it.
 This lowers the rating of the positive comment, which in turn lowers the rating of the text in the article that